 I scrambled to engage the hot water charm.
 After my shower, I found my clothes on his bed, nicely folded.
 I dressed and entered the lounge, smiling to see him sitting in a chair in the dining nook, his mother's book of fairytales in Latin open on his lap.
 "What are you reading?"

-He laughed quietly.
+He chuckled.
 "Aashi wanted to know why the girl didn't hack off her hair and use it for a rope to escape the tower."

 I returned my hair to its usual short, spiky hairstyle.
 "What did you say?"